UST-QuAntiL/qhana-docker/docs/docker-compose.md

 The plugin runner and worker and the QHAna backend can be configured by mapping a configuration file into the container.
 The configuration file must be loaded under `/app/instance/config.[json|toml]` for the plugin runner and worker.
 The backend expects the configuration under `/app/data/Config.toml`.
-For the information of what config options are available in the config files please refer to <https://github.com/UST-QuAntiL/qhana-plugin-runner> and <https://github.com/UST-QuAntiL/qhana-backend/blob/main/Config-template.toml>.
+For the information on what config options are available in the config files please refer to <https://github.com/UST-QuAntiL/qhana-plugin-runner> and <https://github.com/UST-QuAntiL/qhana-backend/blob/main/Config-template.toml>.

 ## Volumes